Pentesting vs. Vulnerability Assessment: Understanding the Contrasts in Security Testing (7 Key Differences!)

 - Focus and Purpose:

-- Vulnerability Assessment: The main goal in pentesting vs vulnerability assessment is to discover, categorize, and prioritize vulnerabilities for remediation.
+- Vulnerability Assessment: The main aim of pentesting and vulnerability assessment is to recognize, prioritize, and categorize vulnerabilities for an efficient solution.

 - Role in Security Strategy: